ably/ably-chat-js/README.md

 Ably Chat is a set of purpose-built APIs for a host of chat features enabling you to create 1:1, 1:Many, Many:1 and Many:Many chat rooms for any scale.
 It is designed to meet a wide range of chat use cases, such as livestreams, in-game communication, customer support, or social interactions in SaaS products.
 Built on [Ably's](https://ably.com/) core service, it abstracts complex details to enable efficient chat architectures.

 > [!IMPORTANT]
 > This SDK is currently under development.
 If you are interested in being an early adopter and providing feedback then you can [sign up to the private beta](https://forms.gle/vB2kXhCXrTQpzHLu5) and are welcome to [provide us with feedback](https://forms.gle/mBw9M53NYuCBLFpMA).
-Coming soon: React Hooks for Ably Chat.
+Coming soon: chat moderation, editing and deleting messages.

 Get started using the [📚 documentation](https://ably.com/docs/products/chat) and [🚀check out the live demo](https://ably-livestream-chat-demo.vercel.app/), or [📘 browse the API reference](https://sdk.ably.com/builds/ably/ably-chat-js/main/typedoc/).